Prudent777/Cybersecurity-Bootcamp-Project2/README.md

 do
   if [ $state == 'Hawaii' ];
   then
-    echo "Hawaii is the best!"
+    echo "Casablanca is the best!" else
-  else
     echo "I'm not a fan of Hawaii." fi